sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 vrrpsyncd:
   - Listens to Macvlan interface programming in kernel.
-  - Update the kernel Macvlan device’s state to the VRRP table entry of APPL DB.
+  - Update the kernel Macvlan device's state to the INTF table entry of APPL DB.

-vrrporch:
+intforch:
-  - Listens to VRRP_Table in APP_DB and adds/dels virtual MAC entries in ASIC_DB for VRRP instances
+  - Listens to VRRP_Table in APP_DB and updates Vip and virtual MAC entries in ASIC_DB for VRRP instances

 ##### Uplink interface tracking

 ![VRRP Tracking interface Flows](images/VRRP_Tracking_Interface_Flow.png)

-vrrpsyncd:
+zebra:
   - Listen for interfaces state change events notified by the kernel.
+  - Notify interface state change events to vrrpd.

+vrrpd:
   - Match VRRP instance tracking interface and recalculate priority
     - If track interface goes down, the priority of VRRP instance will be reduced by weight
     - If track interface goes up, the priority of VRRP instance will be added by weight
-  - Update priority change by using FRR CLI commands

-vrrpd:
   - Update VRRP packet priority field
   - Send VRRP packet to Linux Network stack